 Sun 11p – “Juke in the Back” – an hour of 1940’s and 50’s Rhythm and Blues hosted by Matt the Cat – 60 min – recorded – from Pacifica network

 PALA COMMUNITY CALENDAR – the Community Events and Casino Corner portions of this newsletter can be heard three times daily on Rez Radio, at 7:25a, 12:25p (in Pala Today), and at 5:25p as the “Pala Community Calendar”.
 Submit items for PCC to email@example.com at least a week before the event.

-Pala Skate Park now closes to skateboarders at 2p on Sundays and is open to B.M.X. riders only from 2 to closing at 6:30.
+Pala Skate Park is now open to BMX riders-only all day Wednesdays.
+That’s in addition to BMX-only hours from 2 until closing on Sunday afternoons.
 Call Bruce at Pala Fitness Center for information at 760 891 3503.